nrwl/nx/docs/nx-cloud/concepts/flaky-tasks.md

 ## Re-run Flaky Tasks

-When a flaky task fails in CI, Nx will automatically send that task to a new agent and run it again (up to 3 tries in total).
-Its important to run the task on a new agent to ensure that the agent itself or the other tasks that were run on that agent are not the reason for the flakiness.
+When a flaky task fails in CI with [distributed task execution](/ci/features/distribute-task-execution) enabled, Nx will automatically send that task to a different agent and run it again (up to 2 tries in total).
+Its important to run the task on a different agent to ensure that the agent itself or the other tasks that were run on that agent are not the reason for the flakiness.